 Plan Your Procedure

 Dental implants are a huge step in restoring your mouth and their placement shouldn’t be left to chance.
 That’s why it’s important to not only find an experienced dentist, but one who is educated in and uses the latest technology for proper placement.
-You will find that with Dr. Gore and his team as they use the 3D Cone Beam to accurately and beautifully place dental implants.
+You will find that Dr. Gore and Dr. Sebree use the 3D Cone Beam to accurately and beautifully place dental implants.
 Give our office a call to learn more about the procedure and the technology involved.